mjrichards91/knowledge-base/Mobile/NativeScript/README.md

 To create a blank app, simply using `tns create MyApp` will create a blank "Hello World" app.
 [Templates](https://docs.nativescript.org/tooling/app-templates) are also available to start with a more complete solution.

+To create a blank Angular app, use `tns create MyApp --ng`.

 ## Debugging

 Use the `tns run` command to start your app.
 While the app is running, live changes can be made to the code and the watcher will automagically persist to the running application.